How To > Eliminate tribal knowledge

 - New employees can perform complex tasks from day one

-- Knowledge is stored in the system, not individual minds
+- Knowledge lives in the system, not individual minds

 - Process history provides learning examples